cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

 <h2 id= "Hartley">Contributions of R.V.L.
 Hartley</h2>
 <a href="#TOC">Back to Table of Contents</a>

 Hartley, another contributer who Pierce speaks about, wrote a paper called [Transmission of Information](http://keszei.chem.elte.hu/entropia/Hartley1928text.pdf) (1928).
-In the paper, we see the first
+In this paper, he formulated